-- Keep the battery always in a good state of charge.
+- 2) Keep the battery always in a good state of charge.
 Installing a voltmeter will help you monitor your battery.
 If you will not use the boat for a month or more, remove the battery from the boat and store it in a cool, dark place.
 Completely recharge the battery before using it. - 3) If the battery will be stored for longer than a month, check the specific gravity of the fluid at least once a month and recharge the battery when it is low.

-Connecting the Battery
+Connecting the battery

 Mount the battery holder securely in a dry, well-ventilated, vibration-free location in the boat.
+Install the fully location in the boat.
 Install the fully charged battery in the holder.